ReSurfEMG/ReSurfEMG/README.md

 The project doesn't include testing data.
 It was packaged into a Docker image which can be found at `crabbone/resurfemg-poly5-test-files:latest`.
+This test data was created by taking a signal from equipment, not a human, and certainly not a patient.

 It is possible to run tests in container created from this image.
 Alternatively, you may download the image and extract directory